Write an engaging email, optimize recipients list and send your media pitch with Prowly

 Before writing your media pitch, you should first find relevant contacts and prepare a list of journalists who could be interested in covering your story.
 If you don’t know any relevant media contacts yet, you can find them through Prowly’s Media Database - either by searching manually, or using contact recommendations based on the content of your press release.

-Once you have your contact list ready and organised, go to Emails and click New Email and set its internal name.
+Once you have your contact list ready and organised, go to Emails and click New Email.
 Now, you need to select recipients of your email:

 In the Select Recipients tab, click on Add recipients.
 You can then choose any Contacts, Lists, My filters, or Filters in the respective tabs.
 This essentially means that you can distribute your pitch to predefined groups and lists that you’ve created earlier in the CRM.

 And the best part?
 Prowly enables very flexible recipient selection.
 With the same personalized email, you can easily target different lists and filters.
 Not to mention that Prowly’s smart suggestions will help you optimize your recipient list before launching an email distribution in order to protect the sender’s reputation and increase delivery rates.